 - Simple Editing and Formatting: With NLP, it is also possible to auto-fix some simple grammar and punctuation mistakes and flag more complex issues that may need an editor’s attention.
 Publishers can thus automate simple editing and formatting tasks and invest their energy into adding greater value to the content.

-- Avoids Multiple Iterations: Copyediting, formatting, composition and proofing are important steps in Publishing and cannot be ignored.
+- Avoids Multiple Iterations: Copyediting, formatting, composition, and proofreading are important steps in Publishing and cannot be ignored.
 But these may result in the manuscript going back and forth between the author and editor many times before it is appropriate for publication.
 This entire process could take several weeks.
 AI and NLP come to the rescue here by reducing the number of iterations in the process.

 - Speeds Up Processes: AI and NLP work their magic in fast-tracking processes.
-Publishers can handle more journal submissions faster peer reviews without increasing staff or production costs.
+Publishers can handle more journal submissions and conduct faster peer reviews without increasing staff or production costs.

 - Provides Better Author Experience: The reduced time taken to publish an article will likely incentivize more authors to submit articles to its journals.